Blimpie

 U.S. Department of Health and Human Services

 The new exercise guidelines, released last month by the U.S. Department of Health and Human Services, are just in time to get an entire population moving during the cold months.
+Women who are Pregnant At least 2.5 hours of weekly moderate-intensity aerobic activity during pregnancy and after delivery, such as swimming, cycling on a stationary bicycle or working on an elliptical trainer.
+Fitter women can continue to perform 75 minutes of vigorous aerobic training a week given their doctor’s consent and adjustment of the exercise program over time.

 This is the first time that the government has issued specific guidelines on how much exercise, types and intensities are appropriate for people of all ages and physical conditions.